PSY 5003 Introduction to Applied & Professional Psychology

 PSY 7975 Clinical Practicum (1 credit)

 PSY 7981-7985 Clinical Practicum (500 hours, 5 term, 1 credit per term)

-Students writing a dissertation must complete a total of 5 credits by registering for five consecutive terms of dissertation credit, one credit per term.
-Dissertations are written per the policies, practices and procedures in the Dissertation Handbook.
-Clinical program students register for dissertation after they complete PSY 7620, Professional Issues in Clinical Psychology.
+Students opting to complete an Applied Doctoral Project must complete a total of 5 credits by registering for five consecutive terms of Applied Doctoral Project credit, one cred per term.
+Applied Doctoral Projects are written per the policies, practices, and procedures in the Applied Doctoral Project Handbook.
+Clinical program students register for Applied Doctoral Project after they complete PSY 7620, Professional Issues in Clinical Psychology.

 PSY 8980 Pre-Doctoral Internship (1,500 Hours; 1 credit per term, 5 terms)